Ricardo8Abreu/react-usemap-render-component/README.md

 ```

 ### Props that are passed by default to the component
--The index value of the array, can be received in the component to render
+-"index" value of the array, can be received in the component to render
+-"children" child of component
 ```